connectrpc/conformance/docs/configuring_and_running_tests.md

    visibility into what it's doing (and what might be going wrong).
 2. For clients, to control parallelism.
 Clients under test can issue RPCs to the server concurrently in order to speed up the test run.
-When a large number of test case permutations apply to a particular implementation, it can take to issue all of the RPCs if done serially from a single thread.
+When a large number of test case permutations apply to a particular implementation, it can take time to issue all of the RPCs if done serially from a single thread.
 So a client may choose to send RPCs in parallel to speed things up.
 Since RPCs involve network I/O, they are typically amenable to high parallelism.
 Timeout test cases can involve the